 At Irish Water, we are committed to delivering the highest standard of customer service.
 However, we understand that sometimes things can go wrong.
-We are committed to doing everything we possibly can to resolve your issue as quickly as possible.
+We will do everything we possibly can to resolve your issue as quickly as possible.

 If you would like to know more about how we manage complaints, see our Business Customer Codes of Practice.

-There are five ways you can contact us to make a complaint:
+There are 5 ways you can contact us to make a complaint: